- Unix / Linux for Beginners

-Here is how you would change the financial GID to 545 −
+Here is how you will change the financial GID to 545 −

 $ groupmod -g 545 developer

-To delete an existing group, all you need are the groupdel command and the group name.
+We will now understand how to delete a group.
+To delete an existing group, all you need is the groupdel command and the group name.
 To delete the financial group, the command is −

 $ groupdel developer

-This removes only the group, not any files associated with that group.
+This removes only the group, not the files associated with that group.
 The files are still accessible by their owners.

 Create an Account